kimtonyhyun/analysis/docs/tensor.md

 These items should not be too difficult and are up for grabs!

-#### Warping the trials to a common length

-Next we need to convert `X` from the cell array format to a 3-dimensional array.
-This is achieved by the poorly named timewarp function, `X = timewarp(X)`.
-At the moment, we just do linear interpolation/stretching to convert all trials to the same length.
-In the future I want this function to support other options for warping the data:

-- [ ] Dynamic Barycentric Averaging (DBA), which uses dynamic time warping to align all trials.
-- [ ] Mapping the trial phase to the position of the mouse

-These items should not be too difficult if anyone would like to contribute them!

 #### Fitting the CPD model and making a scree plot

 Tensor decompositions are non-convex optimization problems and are NP-hard in terms of worst case analysis.